-Proposed Special Apportionment Regulation Based on Workgroup Suggestions Updated 9/13/16:
+Proposed Special Apportionment Regulation Based on Workgroup Suggestions Updated 9/20/16:

-Where the denominator of the taxpayer's receipts factor as calculated pursuant to [Compact Article IV] is less than 3.33% of the taxpayer's gross receipts [as defined by Model Allocation and Apportionment Regulation IV.2.(a)(5),] the rules set forth herein shall be applied in calculating the taxpayer's receipts factor.
+Where the taxpayer's receipts, as defined by [Compact Article IV.1.g] are less than 3.33% of the taxpayer's gross receipts [as defined by Model Allocation and Apportionment Regulation IV.2.(a)(5),] the rules set forth herein shall be applied in calculating the taxpayer's receipts factor.
 These rules for calculating the receipts factor may also apply, in the discretion of the tax commissioner, in other circumstances in which the apportionment formula does not fairly represent the extent of the taxpayer's business activity in the state.